Assisting Pennsylvania Families After Their Loss

 At Stapp Law, LLC, we know that no amount of money can make up for the loss of your loved one.
 We offer our sincere condolences to you during this difficult time.

 I am attorney Gregory Stapp.
-I bring empathy for my clients to the table as well as determination to obtain justice for them.
+I always treat my clients as if they are part of my own family.
+End have even had clients tell me that they felt like I treated them like family.
 I firmly believe that you and other members of your family should receive the maximum financial compensation the law allows for your loss after a family member’s fatal accident.
 If someone else’s negligence caused the death of your loved one, we will provide the assistance necessary to hold that party responsible.

 I have been practicing law in the central Pennsylvania and Williamsport area for over 20 years.
 Throughout my career as a trial attorney, I have helped my clients find closure and safeguard their well-being by defending their interests in mediations or in court.
 My staff and I are committed to providing you with the support you and your family need during this trying time.